 Our 10 essential Styx songs list dives into the music of the legendary progressive rock band from Chicago that found mainstream success during the 1970s and 1980s.

 Very few bands managed to traverse not only decades of music but also a variety of musical genres like the Styx did.
-While they only had one No. 1 hit, there are a plethora of Styx songs that have reached the top 10 and top 40, becoming beloved favorites by entire generations.
+While they only had one No. 1 hit, there are a plethora of Styx songs that have reached the top 10 and top 40, becoming beloved favorites by entire generations and shaping many elements of pop culture.

 Table of Contents